agiliq/merchant/docs/signals.rst

   .. note::

     Some gateways are implemented to raise an error on failure.
 This exception may be passed as the response object.
-Please consult the docs to be confirm.
+Please consult the docs to confirm.

 .. _Merchant: http://github.com/agiliq/merchant